 Graduates of NAU are members of the National American University Alumni Network.
-The university maintains communication with graduates by way of National News, a quarterly print newsletter; The Maverick Way Bulletin, sent weekly by email; through social media; and through NAU Connect (nauconnect.com), a free online networking platform that connects alumni with one another and with the university.
+The university maintains communication with graduates by way of National News, a quarterly print newsletter; through social media; and through NAU Connect (nauconnect.com), a free online networking platform that connects alumni with one another and with the university.
 Individual colleges and schools within NAU may also have specific web pages and other means to remain in contact with alumni.